-On March 10, the Multi-State Collaborative (MC) hosted a webinar on data aggregation, analytics and reporting in multi-payer environments.
+The Multi-State Collaborative (MC) hosted a webinar on data aggregation, analytics and reporting in multi-payer environments.
 David Jorgenson and Melanie Pinette of Onpoint Health Data shared their experiences developing and building data integration, analytics, and reporting systems in the Multi-Payer Advanced Primary Care Practice (MAPCP) demonstrations in Vermont and Rhode Island.
 The presentations were followed by a Q&A session facilitated by Lisa Dulsky Watkins, MC Director.
 Read an additional resource with background information from the webinar presenters.

 Get the Latest from the Milbank Memorial Fund